-"That the minutes of the meeting of the Council held on 6 December 2017, revised copies of which have been circulated to members, be taken as read, confirmed and signed."
+"That the minutes of the meeting of the Council held on 6 December 2017, copies of which have been circulated to members, be taken as read, confirmed and signed."

-AGENDA ITEM NO. 3 - DECLARATIONS OF INTEREST
+39. DECLARATIONS OF INTEREST.

-The Chairman will invite members who wish to do so to make declarations of interest in respect of items on the agenda for this meeting.
+The Chairman invited members who wished to do so to make declarations of interest in respect of items on the agenda for the meeting.